Facupelli/Cuyo-Brewers-Friends/README.md

 You can view the app deployed: cuyo-brewers-friends.vercel.app

+To use the recipe builder and some other functions you have to register.

 ## Is a "social network" for home brewers in Argentina, where you can create, post recipes and rate them.
 Inspired by brewersfriend.com

 I using MongoDB with Mongoose, Node.js and express for the backend,